 Install four AA batteries into the receiver (see illustration below).
-These batteries act as a power-backup in case the household (AC) current goes out.
+You can use the batteries from the battery backup tray on the appliance.
+See the installation instructions for details.
+These batteries control the comfort control and act as a power-backup in case the household (AC) current goes out.